Erin woke up suddenly. Her hand was burning.

 Erin went to the kitchen.
 There were certainly sharp things in there.
 Like knives.

 So were there scissors?
 They didn’t seem very medieval, but who knew?
-Erin decided to go through the cupboards.
+Erin decided to go through the cupboards in the kitchen again.
+She had no energy for the outside, but she couldn’t sleep and she’d only opened about half that first night.

 “I’ve seen old kitchens in castles.
 I thought drawers and that kind of stuff only came later.
-So is this place in the dark ages or can I get a light bulb somewhere around here?”
+This is, um, steel.
+Or at least iron.
+It looks like steel.
+Did they have a lot of steel in the medieval ages?
+Knights in armor, duh.
+But when were cheese graters invented?
+Is this place in the Dark Ages or past that?
+And can I get a light bulb somewhere around here?”

 “It could be flour.
 Or—alternatively, it could be cocaine.”